Juweyriya/juweyriya/README.md

 ### Hi, i'm Juweyriya! 💁🏾‍♀️

-I am a Software Developer
+I'm a Software Developer
 who recently graduated from [School of Code](https://schoolofcode.co.uk/)! & i am currently looking for opportunities to to further develop my skills and experiment with more frameworks and languages!

 Prior the bootcamp i had just graduated from University with a degree in forensic Investigations!

-- 📫 How to reach me: www.linkedin.com/in/juweyriya-abdikadir
+- 📫 How to reach me:[LinkedIn:Juweyriya-Abdikadir](www.linkedin.com/in/juweyriya-abdikadir)

 <!--